 What is perimenopause or the transition to menopause?

-- Perimenopause (or the menopausal transition) is the long transition to when your periods stop permanently and you can no longer get pregnant (menopause).
+- Perimenopause (or the menopausal transition) is the long transition to when your periods stop permanently and you can no longer get pregnant.
 As your body transitions to menopause, your hormone levels may change randomly and cause menopause symptoms unexpectedly.
 During this transition, your ovaries make different amounts of estrogen and progesterone hormones than usual.

 Irregular periods happen during this time because you may not ovulate every month.
 Your periods may be longer or shorter than usual.
 You might skip a few months or have unusually long or short menstrual cycles.
 Your period may be heavier or lighter than before.
 Many women also have hot flashes and other menopause symptoms during this transition.

-Symptoms of menopause may begin suddenly and be very noticeable, or they may be very mild at first.
 Symptoms may happen most of the time once they begin, or they may happen only occasionally.
-Some women notice changes in many areas.
 Some menopausal symptoms like moodiness are similar to the symptoms of premenstrual syndrome (PMS).
 Others may be new to you.
 For example: